LEARNAcademy/syllabus/capstone/has_many_through.md

 ## Overview
 - It is often the case that relationships between models are more complex than just has_many belongs_to.
-- If the relationship between two models is such that they both have many and both belong to each other, we can define a third junction model to describe that relationship.
+- If the relationship between two models is such that they both have many and belong to each other, we can create a join table to describe that relationship.

 ## Learning Objectives
-- Create a junction model that defines a relationship for two models in the database
+- Create a join table that defines a relationship for two models in the database

 ## Vocabulary
 - has_many_through